lewissbaker/lewissbaker.github.io/_posts/2022-08-27-understanding-the-compiler-transform.md

-Note that we cannot simply catch the exception, call the destructors and rethrow the exception here as this would change the behaviour of those destructors if they were to call `std::unhandled_exceptions()` since the exception would be "handled", however in the destructor calls during unwind, the call to `std:::unhandled_exceptions()` should return non-zero.
+Note that we cannot simply catch the exception, call the destructors and rethrow the exception here as this would change the behaviour of those destructors if they were to call `std::unhandled_exceptions()` since the exception would be "handled".
+However if the destructor calls this during exception unwind, then call to `std:::unhandled_exceptions()` should return non-zero.

 We can instead define an RAII helper class to ensure that the destructors get called on scope exit in the case an exception is thrown.